 Hello and Welcome!
-My name is Ann Tudor and I am a lampwork glass artist and a knitter.
-Making and creating has always been part of my life.
-I have dabbled in cross stitch, crochet, scrapbooking, paper making, painting, sketching, polymer clay, and pottery to name a few.
+My name is Ann Tudor and I am artist working in lampwork glass and surface pattern design and a knitter.
+Making and creating has always been part of my life and it has taken me down several artistic paths.

 November 2012 I left my “day job” to become a full time jewelry artist, or so I thought!
 On my first day of self employment, a friend took me to lunch to celebrate.
 As we were talking, I told her about a project that I had in my head.
 My idea was to make glass fish and put them inside a glass container and make a no maintenance aquarium.
 She asked me to make one for her to put on her desk at her new job she was starting in two weeks.
 After several tries, I figured it out and it started an entirely different path for me.
 I started doing Art Shows and selling in local art galleries.
 But shipping the pieces was a real challenge so my market was limited.

 As I was trying to get this new found art business going, I joined a business group that had many knit and crochet designers, indie yarn dyers and fiber people.
 One of them asked if I could make a sheep stitch marker.
 Since I am a knitter myself, it was very important to me that they be snag-free, light and functional as well as cute!
 After many tries, I made my first stitch marker.
 So again, after a suggestion from a friend, things started shifting very quickly.
-Soon more and more people wanted them and eventually I quit doing everything else just to focus on stitch markers and progress keepers!
+Soon more and more people wanted them and eventually focused on stitch markers and progress keepers!